tresorama/jacopomarrone/src/blog-contents/load-global-css-in-block-theme-in-wordpress.md

 ![Schermata 2023-02-26 alle 02.29.28.png](/blog/load-global-css-in-block-theme-in-wordpress/Schermata_2023-02-26_alle_02.29.28.png)

-Remeber, the iframe ???
+Remember, the iframe ???
-Our CSS is loaded in the page , but not in the iframe that render the preview.
+Our CSS is loaded in the page, but not in the iframe that render the preview.
-After 1 hours of research , i found an issue on Github that say that ”if your CSS does not contain `.wp-block` and .`.editor-styles-wrapper` in your content it won't be loaded in the iframe".
+After 1 hours of research, i found an [issue](https://github.com/WordPress/gutenberg/issues/38673#issuecomment-1036142814) on Github that say that
+”if your CSS doesn't contain `.wp-block` and .`.editor-styles-wrapper` it won't be loaded in the iframe".
 Very weird and hard to understand.

 So let's edit the CSS file like so